Suspect In New York City Truck Attack Worked As Commercial Truck, Uber Driver

 Saipov, 29, moved to the U.S. in 2010 from Uzbekistan, a former Soviet state in Central Asia.

-Acquaintances described him to The New York Times, The Cincinnati Enquirer and The New York Post as a quiet, hardworking and friendly, and expressed surprise over the attack.
+Acquaintances described him to The New York Times, The Cincinnati Enquirer and The New York Post as quiet, hardworking and friendly, and expressed surprise over the attack.
 "He did not seem like a terrorist," one fellow Uzbek immigrant told the Times.
 "He was really calm," another told the Enquirer.
 "He is [a] very good guy," a friend told the Post, which described the man as shocked to hear about the attack.

 On Wednesday, Uzbek President Shavkat Mirziyoyev sent a condolence letter to President Trump and volunteered his country's resources to assist with the investigation, according to multiple wire reports.